learn-co-curriculum/cssi-1.9-advanced-css/README.md

 }
 ```
 If the `<p>` were above the `<div>` (or vice-versa), the space between them would be max(50, 20) = 50px, but if <p> were to the left of `<div>`, the space between them would be 20 + 50 = 70px.
 Margin collapsing actually has more rules than this, but this is the most common case.
-Read more here.

 ##Sizing Borders
 Similar to padding and margin, border can be set using border-top, border-bottom, border-right, border-left and border.
 Unlike with padding and margin, though, we set the style and the color of the border in addition to its width.